donhenton/auth-nginx/README.md

 ### Docker host
-In the above configuration the add-host flag adds the ip to the container etc/hosts file that will allow access to services on the host, eg a web server.
+In the above sample usage the add-host flag adds the ip to the container etc/hosts file that will allow access to services on the host, eg a web server.

+### Docker file lua
+The Dockerfile_lua script compiles the lua module which allows lua scripting for conf files: https://docs.apitools.com/blog/2014/07/02/using-environment-variables-in-nginx-conf.html.
+Sample usage is in the sample conf folder

 ### More Information